spacez320/shui/README.md

 - It's like a better `watch` that can draw graphs, tables, etc.
 - It's like a simplified Prometheus that can run directly in your console.
+- It can act as a bridge between a command line and external monitoring systems.

 This project is in an active, "alpha" development phase, but should generally be useable.